Gigaspaces/xap-docs/site/content/xap110/dump.markdown

 DumpResult dumpResult = admin.generateDump("test", context, "summary", "log");
 ```

-The above code will generate a dump, including the just the last 200 log entries which the log dump processor will process.
+The above code will generate a dump, including the last 200 log entries which the log dump processor will process.

 # Dump UI